planttheidea/singulum/API.md

 }
 ```

-Returns an immutable and shallowly-frozen `SingulumActions` object of the branch's actions.
+Returns an immutable clone of the branch's actions as a `SingulumActions` object in development.
+For performance reasons, in production the actions object itself is returned.

 Just like `.store`, `.actions` has a logger built-in: